giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 It also reports that a Fast Fourier Transform (FFT) was applied to some of these signals producing frequency domain signals.

-I have elaborated `figure 1` below to better illustrate how all these signals are linked together and how they have produced all the variables mentioned in item 3 (*The Variables*) below.
+I have elaborated `figure 1` below to better illustrate how all these signals are linked together and how they have produced all variables mentioned in item 3 (*The Variables*) below.

 Noteworthy on figure 1 is that the signals marked with number three are 3-dimensional while those marked with number one are coming from the calculated magnitude (an one-dimensional number).